Banks, insurance companies, asset managers, and institutional investors

 Liberty Mutual is a top insurer of and investor in massive fossil fuel projects, like the Trans Mountain pipeline.

-We demand that banks, asset managers and insurance companies
+We demand that banks, asset managers, insurance companies and institutional investors

 stop funding, insuring and investing in climate destruction.